Wealth Building Report 2026

 Where does Australia's wealth lie and how are we growing our wealth?

-Finder's Wealth Building Report sheds light on how Australians build their wealth, offering insights for those seeking to improve their financial future.
-The report combines survey data from consumers actively building wealth and those who are not, aiming to uncover the behaviours and values driving Australians' wealth-building journeys.
+Finder's Wealth Building Report 2026 sheds light on how Australians build their wealth, offering insights for those seeking to improve their financial future.
+The report combines survey data from the Finder Wealth Report Survey of 1,001 active investors and the ongoing Consumer Sentiment Tracker, aiming to uncover the behaviours and values driving Australians' wealth-building journeys.

 Key statistics

-• 74% of household net wealth is held in super and property.
+• 73% of household net wealth is held in property and super.

 Australia's wealth story